BOARD OF DIRECTORS

 DR. FRED OLAYELE

-A distinguished economist and public policy expert, Professor Fred Olayele’s diverse career spans academia, government, finance, and international development.
-His research and practice focus on trade policy, innovation, FDI, urban policy, and inclusive development.
+Dr. Fred Olayele’s diverse career spans academia, government, finance, and international development.
+A distinguished economist and public policy expert, his research interests and practice areas cover trade policy, innovation, FDI, urban policy, political economy, and inclusive development.
 He has published and shared best practices in these areas at numerous conferences and institutions around the world.
 He has consulted widely and advised many public and private organizations in Canada, United States, and Africa.

-Partner at Barton LLP law firm in New York City, Joshua Soloway draws on his experience and expertise as an entrepreneur, investment banker, and corporate finance attorney to provide clients with a multifaceted perspective.
+Joshua Soloway draws on his experience and expertise as an entrepreneur, investment banker, and corporate finance attorney to provide clients with a multifaceted perspective.
 His practice focuses on advising middle-market, growth stage, and multinational companies and investors across a wide range of industries.
+He was formerly a partner at New York-based law firms Moses & Singer LLP, Barton LLP, and CKR Law.
+He began his legal career at PricewaterhouseCoopers, LLP (PwC), where he advised institutional asset managers, financial institutions, and strategic investors on international tax, fund structuring, and investment transactions, as well as regulatory and compliance matters.
 Earlier in his career, Mr. Soloway founded a boutique Wall Street law firm that represented international investors and issuers on US capital markets activities.
 He is a frequent speaker on international business, startup and venture finance, energy, and impact investing.

 DR. ED MABAYA